astramieri/oci-generative-ai/docs/semantic_search.md

 Reranking assigns a relevance score to query-response pairs from initial search results.
 The relevance score is high when the response is likely to be correct response to the query and low otherwise.

 Reranking is **implemented through an LLM**.
-The way to train this model is giving it positive and negativa query-response pairs and training the model to score positive pairs highly and negative pairs low.
+The way to train this model is giving it positive and negative query-response pairs and training the model to score positive pairs highly and negative pairs low.

 ## Hybrid Search: Sparse + Dense